quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/qcar2_library.rst

 Description
 =============

-QCar 2s are considered "actors" in Quanser Interactive Labs.
-The QCar 2 library can be used to acquire sensor data from the virtual environment and controls the motion of the vehicles.
+QCars are considered "actors" in Quanser Interactive Labs.
+The QCar library can be used to acquire sensor data from the virtual environment and controls the motion of the vehicles.

-See the :ref:`QCar2Tutorial` to get a better understanding of using QCar 2s in Quanser Interactive Labs.
+See the :ref:`QCar2Tutorial` to get a better understanding of using QCars in Quanser Interactive Labs.

 .. _car2Library: